donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 #### __Throtteling policies for resource usage__

-Based on the job queue, throttling policies are applied to limit the amount of resources an user can allocate at the same time.
+In the Torque cluster at DCCN, throttle policies are applied to limit the amount of resources an user can allocate at the same time.
 It is to avoid resources of the entire cluster being occupied by a single user.
+The policies are defined in two scopes:

+##### Queue-wise policies

-This is mainly achieved by limiting the total number of runnable (i.e. the jobs occupying resources to perform computations) and queue-able (i.e. the jobs waiting in the queue for resources to be available) jobs per user.
+For every job queue, the total number of __runnable__ (i.e. the jobs occupying resources to perform computations) and __queue-able__ (i.e. the jobs waiting in the queue for resources to be available) jobs per user are throttled.
 The table below summarises the settings for different job queues.

 | queue name | max. runnable jobs | max. queue-able jobs |
 |:-----------|-------------------:|---------------------:|